zach-phillips1/Dorchester_Data_Mart/README.md

 ---

 ## Architecture
 - CSV exports from ImageTrend Report Writer are imported into `stage`.
-- Promotion scripts dedupe by `pcr_number` (latest `last_modified`) and upsert into `mart`.
+- Promotion scripts normalize units/destinations/dispositions and upsert into `mart` dimensions.
+- Facts will reference dimension surrogate keys; first fact to be built is `mart.fact_incident`.
-- `etl` schema stores load logs and (future) QA results.
+- `etl` schema will store QA checks (e.g., chronology violations, disposition contradictions).
-- Designed for SSH tunneled access during prototyping; later migratable to county IT.
+- Designed for SSH-tunneled access during prototyping; later migratable to county IT.

 ---